 Any thread using the library, except the main thread, must call this function when it finishes using the library.
+Since version 3.8.0 this calling this function is not required anymore, and it's deprecated.

-int yr_compiler_create (YR_COMPILER compiler)
+int yr_compiler_create(YR_COMPILER compiler)